 I’ll start this blog off with a disclaimer that my stay in a cozy off-grid cabin in Staunton, VA was partially because I freelance for Hipcamp as a photographer and this property was an available assignment.

 Would I also have booked this on my own?
-Definitely.

 I love a rustic cabin, car camping, and or backpacking trip.
 I also love a solo retreat.